SAN DIEGO COMIC CON2006

-"Ahem!
-Er, uh ...
-Feo's from Texas and don't like it when folks interrupt his eating," he cautioned.
-I thought (wrongly) that Jim (fellow Texan) understood where I was going and was in on the gag, so I ramped my rhetoric.
+I thought (wrongly) that Jim (fellow Texan) understood where I was going and was in on the gag, and so I ramped my rhetoric.

-(still thinking Jim "gets the gag", you see, I enjoy the moment)
+(still thinking Jim "gets the gag", you see, I savor the moment)

 The jerk looked at his cell phone and made some excuse about the time and having to get back to the convention.